 Built since the 1930s, the 0.50" (12.7 mm) caliber Browning Machine Gun (BMG) M2 (Ma Deuce) is still one of the world's most widely used heavy machine guns.
 Employed today on many USN ships for action against hostile small surface craft and commando-type attacks which might occur in restricted waters.

 This gun was initially designed near the end of World War I as an aircraft weapon.
 The design was modified for land use after the war and then designated as the Model 1921 machine gun.
 In 1932 the design was modified again and this design became the M2.
-M2HB (HB = Heavy Barrel), introduced during World War II, is the most common modern version and denotes guns using a thicker, air-cooled barrel, which was adopted in order to increase barrel life.
+The M2HB (HB = Heavy Barrel) version, introduced during World War II, is the most widely used model today and denotes guns using a thicker, air-cooled barrel, which was adopted in order to increase barrel life.

-In the 1930s, these guns in various forms on simple AA mountings were a common sight on most USN warships.
-However, with the start of World War II, the Navy quickly determined that they were almost useless against modern aircraft and replaced them as rapidly as possible with the 20 mm Oerlikon AA MG.
+In the 1930s, these guns in various forms on simple AA mountings were in use on most USN warships.
+However, at about the start of World War II, the Navy quickly determined that they were almost useless against modern aircraft and replaced them as rapidly as possible with the 20 mm Oerlikon AA MG.